Shopify/polaris/.github/ISSUE_TEMPLATE/NEW_COMPONENT.md

 ## Required components

-This section is optional.
-Use only to clarify that this component is dependent upon another component.
+This section is only used for components that depend on another component.
+Include a link to the required component and a short explanation of how they interact.

 Example:
+> The {x} component must be wrapped in the {y} component.

+Example:
-> The {x} component depends on the {y} component.
+> The {x} component must be passed to the {y} component.

 ## Examples